-- 1. Shut Off the intake seacock, and pump the head until the bowl is dry. - 2.
-Remove the drain plug in the base and pump again to remove all of the water. - Do not fill the bowl with anti-freeze. - Close the intake seacock while the boat is underway or whenever the boat is left moored in the water. - The VacuFlush head system uses a vacuum pump and freshwater from the water tank to flush waste from the toilet into the holding tank. - The holding tank is plumbed to a waste fitting on the deck for dockside pump-out.
+- 1. Shut Off the pickup seacock and pump the head until the bowl is dry. - 2.
+Remove the drain plug in the base and pump again to remove all of the water. - Do not fill the bowl with anti-freeze. - Close the pickup seacock while the boat is underway or whenever the boat is left moored in the water.